epfl-ada/ada-2023-project-ndlmada/docs/index.md

 # Wikispeedia and exploration of our data:
 To answer our question, we used data from the Wikispeedia Game [^3] developed by the Data Science Lab (dLab), a research group at EPFL[^4].
 The aim of this game is to navigate from one Wikipedia page to another using the links between them and create the shortest path you can.
 The number of articles available is only a fraction of the Wikipedia database.
 The choice of source and target articles is either randomly assigned by the game or chosen by the player.

 To gain insights into how people are remembered, we studied the data and first started by looking into the different article categories.
 Each category is a grouping of sub-categories.
-Fig.1.a is the representation of the three first sub-categories.
+Fig.1 is the representation of the three first sub-categories.
 We will refer to the first nodes of the category path as categories and the second nodes as sub-categories.

 <img src="graph_1.png" width="100%">
-<p style="text-align: center;font-size: 0.8em; font-style: italic"> [Fig. 1] : Visualisation of the first three subcategories of all articles </p>
+<p style="text-align: center;font-size: 0.8em; font-style: italic"> Fig. 1 : Visualisation of the first three subcategories of all articles </p>

 <iframe src="overall_dataset_bar.html" width="1100" height="530" frameborder="0" ></iframe>
-<p style="text-align: center;font-size: 0.8em; font-style: italic">[Fig. 2] : Distribution of the first two subcategories.</p>
+<p style="text-align: center;font-size: 0.8em; font-style: italic">Fig. 2 : Distribution of the first two subcategories.</p>

 The category that interests us the most is the People one.
 To compare it with others, we need a better overview of their distribution across all articles.
 We found out that only 14.7% of the articles are about people.
 Even so, this category still represents the third most prominent category (Fig. 2).
 However, not all articles are selected as targets.
 Within target articles, around 11.5% of them are people, which is close to the article distribution.
 Looking at the paths leading to those selected targets, 25.5% of the articles visited are People, which is lower than those of non-People.
 Thislow proportion is not surprising given the distribution of People/non-People articles.
 Yet, somehow the proportion of people in paths almost doubles compared to the proportion of articles about people in Wikipedia.

 <iframe src="Pie_paths_percentages.html" width="100%" height="400px" frameborder="0" position="relative"></iframe>
-<p style="text-align: center;font-size: 0.8em; font-style: italic"> [Fig. 3] : People and non-People distribution, from left to right, within all articles, within all the paths, and within all the paths leading to a People target</p>
+<p style="text-align: center;font-size: 0.8em; font-style: italic"> Fig. 3 : People and non-People distribution, from left to right, within all articles, within all the paths, and within all the paths leading to a People target</p>